srampinogroup/coding-in-chemistry/breviary.md

 1. Create a [GitHub account](https://github.com/signup).
 2. Install the `gh` command line utility.
-   * On Windows, in the Git bash terminal, use `winget install --id github.cli`.
+   * On Windows, in the Git bash terminal, use [WinGet](https://learn.microsoft.com/en-us/windows/package-manager/winget/):
+     `winget install --id github.cli`.
-     You will need admin rights.
+     As the time of writing you will need admin rights.
 If you do not have them you can use [SSH login instead](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github#ssh)
      for the next step.
 3. Restart your terminal.